 This first one is at a church right across the street from the University of Nebraska-Omaha.
 Notice how it just snapped in relation to the other pines next to it.
-These next few are at ElmwoodPark, adjacent to UNO.
-This park sustained heavy damage in 1997 from the ice storm.
-Though it's difficult to determine, these are large arteries of the trees; some are 12" in diameter.

 This is at the intersection of Saddle Creek and Poppleton.
 These trees used to be cottonwood, and monsters at that.
 I'm wagering they're at least 30" in diameter and the better part of 60' tall.